JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-02-06-Apulchra-Genome-Assembly.md

 Danielle also got a high number (78.9%) of duplicated BUSCOs in her [de novo transcriptome](https://github.com/daniellembecker/DanielleBecker_Lab_Notebook/blob/master/_posts/2023-08-31-Acropora-pulchra-denovo-transcriptome.md) of Apulchra, but Kevin got much less duplication (6.9%) in his Past [transcriptome assembly](https://github.com/kevinhwong1/KevinHWong_Notebook/blob/master/_posts/2021-01-04-20210104-BUSCO-on-P.-astreoides-transcriptome-assembly.md).
 I need to ask Danielle if she ended up using her Trinity results (which had a high duplication percentage) for her alignment for Apul.
 I also need to ask her if she thinks the high duplication percentage is biologically meaningful.

 Might be worth running [HiFiAdapter Filt](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-022-08375-1)

+### 20240215

+Last night, the hifiasm job failed after almost 2 days but the email says PREEMPTED, ExitCode0.
+Two minutes after the job failed, job 300534 started again on the server and it says its a hifiasm job...I did not start this job myself, not sure what happened.
+Looking on the server now, hifiasm is running but has only been running for about 18 hours (as of 2pm today).
+It's the same job number though which is strange.